Update: 15 January

 There is a self-operating lift in the Archbishop’s Palace enabling visitor to access the Great Hall.
 If you require any assistance in using the lift please ask a member of the team.

-Toilets are located in the Archbishop’s Palace and in the foyer area between the Cathedral Shop and Refectory (where there is a disabled-access cubicle and baby-changing facility).
+The toilets located in the Archbishop’s Palace are currently closed.
+There are however, toilets in the foyer area between the Cathedral Shop and Refectory (where there is a disabled-access cubicle and baby-changing facility).

 We look forward to welcoming you, either for worship or as a visitor.
 Please advise us if there is anything further we can do to make your visit more enjoyable.